mgeeky/ProtectMyTooling/README.md

 ![1.png](images/1.png)

-# ProtectMyTooling - a wrapper around Packers, Protectors and Script Obfuscators

-Script that builds around supported packers & protectors to produce complex protected binaries and scripts.
+Script that wraps around multitude of packers, protectors, obfuscators, shellcode loaders, encoders, generators to produce complex protected Red Team implants.
-Your perfect companion in Malware Development CI/CD pipeline, **helping you watermark your artifacts and collect IOCs**
+Your perfect companion in Malware Development CI/CD pipeline, **helping watermark your artifacts, collect IOCs, backdoor and more**

 With `ProtectMyTooling` you can quickly obfuscate your binaries without having to worry about clicking through all the Dialogs, interfaces, menus, creating projects to obfuscate a single binary, clicking through all the options available and wasting time about all that nonsense.
 It takes you straight to the point - to obfuscate your tool.